ItsJonQ/genki/README.md

 expect($box.css('height')).to.equal('10px');
 ```

-Rinse and repeat until your CSS is super genki!
+Rinse and repeat until your CSS is super Genki!

 Stay 元気 everyone ❤️!